LucasDelfino92/morrowindsharp/mw2.md

   - Edited version of [**There Can Be Only One**](https://www.nexusmods.com/morrowind/mods/47766) to remove the changes that make all Daedric pieces unique.
 - [**BTB's Game Improvements - Necro Edit**](https://www.nexusmods.com/morrowind/mods/47129) by BTB and Necrolesian
 Modified version of BTB's Game Improvements, with all modules merged, plus BTB's edits from his modified versions of Morrowind Advanced and Service Requirements, with many changes and additions.
+  - Also install [**BTB's Game Improvements - Necro Edit v2.0 (Sigourn Edit)**](https://mw.moddinghall.com/file/40-btbs-game-improvements-necro-edit-sigourn-edit/) by Necrolesian and Sigourn.
+Removes creature stat buffs carried over from Morrowind Advanced, which go against the design principles of other rebalances we have installed.
+    - In the BAIN installer, install all options.
   - Note that this mod, in tandem with **Balanced Passive Races and Birthsigns**, will cause certain NPCs to stop wearing their armor as the increased Unarmored skill encourages them to go around without it.
 Another mod in this guide, **Nimble Armor**, helps bypass this issue by removing the Armor bonus from the Unarmored skill, making it focus solely on Evasion.
 - [**Balanced Passive Races and Birthsigns**](https://www.nexusmods.com/morrowind/mods/47782) by BTB and Necrolesian
 Rebalance of races and birthsigns, based on BTB's Game Improvements, with permanent abilities in place of powers or spells.